JeremyGRF/Loyalty-points-token-Exchange-/README.md

-# Loyalty-points-token-Exchange
+# Loyalty Points Token Exchange

-This Decentralized Application is an exchange where users can dopist their customer rewards points earned through purchases with specific brands (mock ERC20 Rewards Tokens for Delta, Starbucks, Nike, and BestBuy have been created for the development of this application), and receive our DAPP Loyalty Exchange Token (LET) in exchange.
+### This Decentralized Application is an exchange where users can deposit their customer rewards points earned through purchases with specific brands (mock ERC20 Rewards Tokens for Delta, Starbucks, Nike, and BestBuy have been created for the development of this application), and receive our DAPP Loyalty Exchange Token (LET) in exchange.
 Users can then burn their LET token in order to withdraw any of the brand rewards tokens contained in the DAPP wallet.
 ---

 ## Technologies